irfanhakim-as/homelab-wiki/topics/proxmox.md

       echo 'test' > /mnt/data/testfile
       ```

-5. **(Optional)** If you intend to read or write to the SMB share in another layer of virtualisation/containerisation (i.e. Proxmox node host -> LXC Container -> Docker Container), you may need to perform some additional step(s):
+5. **(Optional)** If you intend to read or write to the SMB share in another layer of virtualisation/containerisation (i.e. Proxmox node host -> LXC Container -> Docker/Podman Container), you may need to perform some additional step(s):

    - If the `dir_mode` and `file_mode` mount options were set to `0770` on the Proxmox node host, lower the _security barrier_ of the SMB share on the Proxmox node host so that it can be accessed, regardless of user or group ownership: